jonboulle/nstack-docs/quick_start/workflow_power.rst

       pg_table = "iris"
     };
   }

-.. note :: See all available integrations at :ref:`Supported Integrations <supported_integrations>`

 If we built, this module, ``irisDatabases.petalsAndSepals`` and ``irisDatbases.irisSpecies`` could be used other modules as sources and sinks.